abuehl/mod_test/README.md

 	X::Impl::~Impl() of module X.A called. id_ is 1551069797
 	X::Impl::~Impl() of module X.A called. id_ is 42

-During the cleanup of function f, the wrong destructor ist called.
-The program calls the destructor of Impl of Module X.A twice, instead of once.
-It calls the destructor of class Impl from the wrong module.
+During the cleanup of function `f`, the wrong destructor ist called.
+The program calls the destructor of `Impl` of Module `X.A` twice, instead of once.
+It calls the destructor of class `Impl` from the wrong module.

-There are to distinct classes both named "Impl" in module X.A and module X.B.
+There are two distinct classes both named `Impl` in module `X.A` and module `X.B`.
 These classes are **not** exported, so they should be local to the modules (module linkage).